Vitamin C: benefits, dosage, contraindications

 Skin health ✪✪✪✪✪

-Topical application of vitamin C has been shown to increase collagen production and improve collagen organization.
-European health authorities (EFSA, European Food Safety Authority, and the European Commission) have determined that products containing vitamin C (ascorbic acid) may claim to contribute to normal collagen formation necessary for the normal function of blood vessels, bones, cartilage, skin, teeth, and gums.
+It has been shown that topical application of vitamin C increases collagen production and improves its organization.
+European health authorities (EFSA, European Food Safety Authority and the European Commission) have concluded that products containing vitamin C (ascorbic acid) may claim to contribute to the normal formation of collagen necessary for the normal functioning of blood vessels, bones, cartilage, skin, teeth and gums.

 Posologie